Due diligence reporting tool

 • Client assets - a report of your clients and their assets held on the platform

-• Client cash balance - cash balance including details of regular withdrawals and cash required to ensure regular withdrawals are paid and retain the required 2% cash balance
+• Client cash balance - cash balance including details of regular withdrawals and cash required to ensure that both regular withdrawals are paid and the required 2% cash balance is retained

-• Client details - a report which provides a list of your clients' details such as mailing addresses, emails and date of birth
+• Client details - a report which provides a list of your clients' details such as mailing addresses, emails, and dates of birth

-• Client logins - a report which provides the last login date and status for your clients who can access Nucleus Go
+• Client logins - a report which provides the last login date and status for your clients with Nucleus Go access

 • Correspondence - a report of the correspondence provided to your clients

-• Discretionary fund manager - a report of accounts for which a discretionary manager is active
+• Discretionary fund manager - a report of accounts using a discretionary manager

 • Fees - a report of fees paid to you for each client, by date

-• Isa / Jisa contributions - a report of Isa allowances that haven’t been used for the current tax year
+• ISA / JISA contributions - a report of ISA / JISA allowances that haven’t been used for the current tax year

 • Model portfolios and accounts - a report of the accounts using model portfolios